dfoderick/ubiquity-hackathon/README.md

 Peers will automatically exchange public keys when after the `@` command is issued.

 Make sure Satoshi has balance in wallet (see output of `w` command).
-If needed, fund the address with moneybutton.
+If needed, fund the address with moneybutton (Send Money https://www.moneybutton.com/money).
 If needed, consolidate utxos using the `pay` command.

 The following examples might be safe to run in order, without resetting the app.
 The app only keeps track of one payment transaction (shown with the `d` command)